annahadji/beepi/README.md

 # 🎥 🐝 BeePi

 Personal setup of a Raspberry Pi and NOIR camera for recording honeybees in a dark observation hive.

-The setup is intended for close up filming of the comb for short durations, implemented using [picam](https://github.com/iizukanao/picam) to record audio and video.
-Equivelent functions for recording video only in [picamera](https://picamera.readthedocs.io/en/release-1.13/) v1.13 are in `utils.py`.
+The setup is intended for close up filming of the comb for short durations and uses [picam](https://github.com/iizukanao/picam) to record audio and video.
+Equivalent functions for recording video only in [picamera](https://picamera.readthedocs.io/en/release-1.13/) v1.13 are in `utils.py`.
 The main purpose of this repo is to version control the camera config across subsequent filming periods.

 ## Physical Components